 A Stanford study found that 46% of all comments about whether people trusted a website had to do with how it looked.
 So, knowing the visual part of web design is critically important.

 Unfortunately, unlike when you’re learning HTML, there’s no “Inspect Element” you can use to figure out why a design looks good (Inspect Element is still good, however, for figuring out “how did they do that?”)

-This is why I wrote a book, and built a course breaking down what makes a design look good.
+This is why I wrote a book, and built a visual design course breaking down what makes a design look good.
 There are functional, cultural, technological, and aesthetic factors behind every great design.
 The more you understand these factors, the better you’ll be able to reverse-engineer designs you like.

 If you’re not quite ready for a book or course, I do have a free email course to get you started.

 Don’t feel overwhelmed by all there is to learn about when you learn web design.
 The most important thing is to find a way to motivate yourself to actually DO web design (but first you have to learn just enough to do the doing).